goatshriek/stumpless/docs/portability.md

 # Portability in Stumpless
-Stumpless is built to be compact and efficient, making it an excellent option in embedded scenarios.
-This means that portability is a key factor of the design: in order to work in constrained environments it must be able to handle a variety of situations that don't arise in standard desktop or server environments.
+Stumpless is built to be compact and efficient, with embedded systems in mind.
+This means that portability is a key factor of the design: in order to work in constrained environments it must be able to handle a variety of situations that don't arise in desktop or server environments.

-Stumpless follows a few key design principles in order to be feature-rich and easy to maintain while remaining as portable as possible:
+Stumpless follows a few key design principles in order to be feature-rich and easy to maintain while remaining portable:
  * **No `#ifdef` directives are allowed in source (`.c`) files.**
    Source code with preprocesor directives that add, alter, or remove functionality are easy to add, but scatter configuration-specific behavior